Abelian sandpiles

 Simulate gravity applied to a sandpile.

-that given a 2D numpy array representing
+Write a function apply_gravity that given a 2D numpy array representing

-sand will "apply gravity" on it (and returns nothing):
+sand will "apply gravity" on it.

 - Each element of the array is an integer representing the height of the sandpile